 The news of a new baby often brings lots of joy to a family and subsequently can be accompanied by lots of stuff.
 While you are busy adding to your registry lists, filtering through your piles of baby products, and picking up tiny socks and discarded outfits from your toddler, there are several things you can do to reduce the trash output your little ones inspire.
 Here are a few tips to “Go Green” in the nursery.

 Diapers are the single most-trashed-item for a young family.
 This essential yet one time use product is consumed and discarded every few hours by each child in a family under the average age of two.
-Using cloth diapers or even Eco-conscious disposable diapers lessens your family's carbon footprint.
+Using cloth diapers or even Eco-conscious disposable diapers lessens your family’s carbon footprint.
 A great addition to an Eco-friendly nursery!
 Cloth diapers allow for continual reuse by more than one child over several years.
 Cleaning cloth diapers is just as easy as doing laundry, especially once you get into a cleaning routine.
+Buttons Diapers offers a wide variety of colorful cloth diaper covers and mix and match cloth diaper inserts for day time and night time use.
 If using cloth when on the go is not for you, use cloth diapers at home and save the disposables for when you are out of the house.
 A number of companies also make fully biodegradable disposable diapers as an Eco-friendly alternative.

 Place a small wet bag in your nursery trash can as an Eco-friendly trash bag.
 When it’s full, dump it into your larger household garage can and wash the wet bag as needed.
 Larger wet bags with a drawstring closure are great for holding dirty cloth diapers.
 I’d recommend establishing one cloth bag for diaper trash and one for laundry, to keep the diaper smell from permeating your clothes.
 Why create trash to hold your trash?
 To freshen up your cloth trash can liners, wash them inside-out and hang them outside in the sunshine for a chemical-free cleansing.